serdeliuk/Guides/README.md

 ## ⚠️ !!!
 Warning !!!

-All the guides presented here are provided AS IS and some may brick your device if not done properly, I am not responsible for any device losing their guarantee and/or any bricked devices!!!
+All the guides presented here are provided AS IS and some may brick your device if not done properly, I am not responsible for any device losing data, their guarantee and/or any bricked devices!!!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/serdeliuk) any donation is highly appreciated!